2008 United States House of Representatives elections in Colorado: District 6

-Republican nominee Mike Coffman won against Democratic nominee Hank Eng.
-CQ Politics, The Cook Political Report and The Rothenberg Political Report all forecasted the race as 'Safe Republican', despite some minor controversies surrounding Mike Coffman and Colorado Ethics Watch.
+Incumbent Republican Tom Tancredo, who had represented this solidly conservative district based in the Denver suburbs since 1999, retired in order to run for President.
+He was re-elected with 58.6% of the vote in 2006 and the district had a PVI of R+10.

-Eng ran unopposed in the Democratic Primary.
-Coffman defeated a crowded field of candidates including Ted Harvey, Steve Ward, and Will Armstrong (who was endorsed by the State GOP).
-Republican incumbent Tom Tancredo, who held the seat since 1999, decided to retire leaving it an open seat.
 His seat was considered to be the most Republican-dominated district of the Denver-area seats and was also one of the wealthiest in the nation.
-Tancredo was the second highest vote getter for a Republican congressional candidate statewide (59%-40%) in 2006, just behind Doug Lamborn in the 5th district.
+Tancredo was the second highest vote getter for a Republican congressional candidate statewide in 2006, just behind Doug Lamborn in the 5th district.
 The district includes Columbine High School, which was devastated in a tragic 1999 school massacre.